- Arts and Culture in Public Places Board

 - Do not store supplies and equipment on location when you are off-site.

 Paint and Brushes:

-We will also provide “wet paint” signs and yellow caution tape with stakes for you to use while you are working on painting your Traffic Box.
+"Wet paint" signs and yellow caution tape with stakes will be provided for you to use while you are working on painting your traffic box.

 Drop Cloths, Blue Tape and Rags:

-We will supply these items.
+These items will be supplied.
 Please return any items that can be reused.

 Preparation of the Boxes:

 Each artist must prepare the cabinet by using liquid sandpaper to strip the boxes then prime them, making them ready to paint.
 These supplies will be provided to you.
 Also, the artist should perform any cleaning/washing of the box prior to painting.
 Preparing the boxes is important to ensure the paint will not peel and adheres to the box for years to come.

 The temperature must be above 50 degrees F and humidity below 85%.
 Therefore June, July and August are prime painting months.
 Once painting of the box is begun, it is expected the artist will complete painting of the box within a reasonable time period, as weather permits.
 The box will not be left incomplete for lengthy periods unless there is inclement weather.

 Artists are responsible for the daily clean-up of the site as well as at the completion of the project.